FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 The whole system, apart from the rotors, will run at 3.3V to ensure low power consumption.

 Gyroscopes/Accelerometers should use a 3 voting system with them being flight critical sensors to ensure accurate sensor readings as well as able to tolerate a single sensor failure.
+Initial version may just use 1 sensor for lower costs.
 Must support I2C bus.

 The main communication method will be I2C.